-"Later intelligence states that ten more nuns have been released from the subterranean dungeons of the nunnery of 'The Buried Alive' at Naples when Minister of Justice.
+"Later intelligence states that ten more nuns have been released from the subterranean dungeons of the nunnery of 'The Buried Alive' at Naples where the Minister of Justice.
 Among them were eight young women who had been incarcerated against their will by order of their parents.
-The police hounneries in Southern Italy which are closed to the public.
+The police h nunneries in Southern Italy which are closed to the public.
 Cardinal Sanfelice left Naples for Rome to obtain further instructions from the Pope on been created by the disclosures."